Back to Blog Home

 Olive ridley sea turtles have a wider diet than other sea turtles.
 They devour a multitude of animals like crabs, shrimp, lobster, urchins, jellyfish, and regular fish, without skimping on greens such as seaweed, seagrass, and algae.

 Kemp’s ridley sea turtles are largely carnivorous.
-They eat fish, jellyfish, shrimp, and an array of molluscs, but they prefer crabs above anything else.
+They eat fish, jellyfish, shrimp, and an array of mollusks, but they prefer crabs above anything else.

-Flatback sea turtles have very peculiar tastes, preying on sea cucumbers, jellyfish, shrimp, crabs, molluscs, fish, seaweed, and even soft corals.
+Flatback sea turtles have very peculiar tastes, preying on sea cucumbers, jellyfish, shrimp, crabs, mollusks, fish, seaweed, and even soft corals.

 Green sea turtles are mostly herbivores, even though their hatchlings are omnivores for the first 10-12 years.
 They have serrated beaks that make it easy to tear seagrasses and scrape algae off of hard surfaces.